-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, travelling at night to reboot computer servers. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, you work for two different employers - to and from an alternate workplace for the same employer on the same day - for example, a computer technician who travels from their office to a client's premises. - In limited circumstances, you can claim the cost of trips between home and work, where you: - you have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday) - carry bulky tools or equipment for work and all of the following apply
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, attending parent-teacher interviews. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, travelling from your first job as a teacher to your second job as a tutor - to and from an alternate workplace for the same employer on the same day - for example, driving from your regular school to another school to moderate exam results. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work.
+You can claim a deduction for the cost of these trips if all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice

-- the tools or equipment are essential for you to perform your employment duties and you don't carry them merely as a matter of choice - the tools or equipment are bulky meaning that because of their size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for items at the workplace.
+- the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.